Ecommerce Return Statistics: Key Trends & Insights for 2025

 -

 Improve Packaging and Fulfillment: Damaged goods account for a huge chunk of online returns.
-Invest in protective materials.
+Invest in protective materials and work with reliable fulfillment companies.

 -